dibyendumajumdar/ravi/README.rst

 JIT Compilation
 ---------------
-I am currently working on JIT compilation of Ravi using LLVM.
-As of now all bytecodes other than bit-wise operators can be compiled, but there are restrictions as described in compatibility section below.
+I am currently working on JIT compilation of Ravi using LLVM (an alternative ``libgccjit`` implementation is also in progress).
+As of now all bytecodes other than bit-wise operators can be compiled when using LLVM, but there are restrictions as described in compatibility section below.
+Everything described below relates to using LLVM as the JIT compiler.

 There are two modes of JIT compilation.